Bachelor Degree in Criminal Justice and Criminology

 Cybercrime Degree Emphasis

 Credit Hours: 124

 With a degree emphasis in cybercrime, you’ll specialize in criminal justice efforts to combat computer-oriented crimes.
 The program explores computer and cybercrime scene investigation and analysis techniques, computer forensics, online economic fraud, cyber harassment and stalking, exploitation and cyber terrorism.

 In College Honors in Criminal Justice and Criminology you’ll work closely with a faculty mentor to explore your intellectual interests.
-The honors program provides a rigorous academic experience that will prepare you well for graduate school, law school, or professional employment.
-Your achievement will be recognized with an Honors Program seal on your diploma and a notation on your transcript.
+The honors college provides a rigorous academic experience that will prepare you well for graduate school, law school, or professional employment.
+Your achievement will be recognized with an Honors College seal on your diploma and a notation on your transcript.

 Students majoring in Criminal Justice and Criminology can elect to achieve College Honors by satisfying the requirements listed below.
 The expectation of the Department of Criminal Justice and Criminology is that students achieving honors in Criminal Justice and Criminology will distinguish themselves by conducting advanced research in the topics of justice, crime or the law.

-Admission to College Honors Program by the University Honors Program (see the University Honors Program site for requirements)
+- Admission to the Honors College (see the Honors College site for requirements)

 Hands-On Field Experience and Criminal Justice Internship Opportunities